Schoharie limousine crash: Trial

 The trial of Nauman Hussain began on Monday, May 8, 2023.
 Over 200 people went through the jury selection process.
 The jury that was chosen consisted of 9 women and 3 men and four alternates.
-The prosecution was aided by Attorney Fred Rench.
 The trial began with Judge Peter Lynch removing a juror for unknown reasons.
 After opening arguments, the prosecution began with the testimony of Lawrence Macera, owner of Royal Limousine and original owner of the limo, and the original buyer of the limousine from the company that conducted the stretch operation, 21st Century Coachworks.
 Defense attorney Lee Kindlon asked for a mistrial regarding the late disclosing from the DA of the prior arrest and prosecution history of Lawrence Macera after he google-searched his name and revealed that he had pled guilty to stealing from a railroad company.
 The motion was denied by Judge Peter Lynch, however the testimony was stricken from the record.
 By the end of the first day, Chad Smith took the stand.
 Chad Smith was the DOT Inspector that had "spot checked" the crashed limo and twice affixed an "Out of Service" vehicle sticker to it.

 At the start of the trial's second day, one juror asked to be removed from the jury due to asthma, and an alternate juror was also removed due to suspected marijuana use.

 On May 17, 2023, after two days of jury deliberations, Nauman Hussain was convicted on all 20 counts and remanded to the custody of the Schoharie County Sheriff's department.
 On May 31, 2023, he was sentenced to the maximum of 5 to 15 years in prison.

 In November 2024, his appeal was denied.
 A six-justice panel of the state's Appellate Division unanimously held that the state had offered sufficient evidence that Hussain "was aware of and consciously disregarded the state of disrepair of the limousine's braking system".
 It was not required to prove that it was foreseeable that the brakes would fail exactly the way they did, nor were Mavis's fraudulently claimed repairs sufficiently exculpatory since the evidence at trial established that even if they had been performed as billed they were not necessary and would not have addressed the real issue with the brakes (Mavis had also advised Hussain that the repairs would not be enough for the limousine to pass inspection).
 The panel did agree that Hussain had been denied effective assistance of counsel when the trial court gave him only 15 minutes to consider whether he wanted to withdraw his guilty plea after rejecting the plea bargain.
 "This haste was improvident" the panel wrote.
 "We cannot condone the impatience demonstrated by Supreme Court when, surely, a longer period of adjournment was appropriate in light of the circumstances."
 But that was harmless error.

 As of January 2025, Hussain was incarcerated at the Attica Correctional Facility in Attica, New York.